 Doing this one thing has made me more patient with my children, my husband, bills, life, the dog and more when they’re singing the never-ending “Mom, Mama, MAMAAAAA” song on repeat.
 Because I really do love that song.
 It’s actually my favorite one.
-But when I’ve been jamming to one song on repeat for a hot minute, at some point I might need to take a breath before blasting it again.
-Know what I mean?
+But when I’ve been jamming to one song on repeat for a bit, at some point I might need to take a breath before blasting it again.

 This is the one thing I wish I could tell every Mom—whether she’s a Mom-to-be, a new Mama, or a seasoned Mother—to keep her from feeling that almost inescapable mom burnout.

 So what is it?
 Here goes:

 Be selfish with your time.

 Did you just roll your eyes because I made it sound like such a big deal and then it was anti-climactic because it sounds so simple?
 Be honest.
 I bet you did.

 Well guess what?
 You’re wrong.
 You’re wrong because it’s a huge freaking deal.
 Huge.
 And it’s also super hard to do.

 In Motherhood, your time is rarely yours.
 Actually, I think there’s a universal but not widely recognized time zone called MOMTIME.
 And all Mamas operate on it.

 It’s when your time is not your own.
 In fact, your time belongs to pretty much everyone else but you.